-Anne-Lise Børresen-Dale is a leading authority in the field of breast cancer.
+Anne-Lise Børresen-Dale is a leading authority in the field of breast cancer research, mother of two adult daughters, and proud grandma.
 Soon she will come to Germany for an extended research visit.
 An interview about family, career, research in Germany and the long road to personalized medicine

 Anne-Lise Børresen-Dale is a role model for many young junior scientists: She is one of the leading molecular biologists in breast cancer research, the author of over 400 publications, mother of two daughters and now grandma.
 For 14 years, she has been leading the Department of Genetics at the Institute for Cancer Research of the Oslo University Hospital, since 2011 she is the director of the KG Jebsen Centre for Breast Cancer Research.
 Throughout her career, the Norwegian was awarded numerous prizes.
 Now she receivces as one of two women the Helmholtz International Fellow Award - an award that gives her the opportunity to spend several months at a Helmholtz Centre.

 Mrs Børresen-Dale, congratulation to the Helmholtz International Fellow Award.
 The prize includes a longer research stay at one of the Helmholtz Centres.
 What are your plans for your upcoming stay in Germany and which centre will you visit for a longer period of time?

 Thank you very much, I am so happy about the Helmholtz International Fellow Award.
 The prize gives me a great opportunity to spend a longer period of time at the German Cancer Research Center (DKFZ) in Heidelberg.
 In mid July I will get together with some DKFZ colleagues and we will discuss how I could use the time there efficiently.
 During my stay in Germany I will also visit other centres, especially the Max Delbrück Center for Molecular Medicine (MDC) Berlin-Buch.

 What is your primary objective for your visit?